-- Create, adapt, or expand energy efficiency courses and programs at Greater Sacramento Region community colleges to meet the projected demand for the eight occupations studied. - Work with the Environmental Training Centers to develop model curriculum, aligned with industry standards and certifications that can be shared regionally.
-Utilize survey results on critical skills required by employers as a starting point. - Raise awareness of college and secondary school career counselors about energy efficiency occupations. - Promote energy efficiency courses and programs to unemployed/underemployed returning students who have experience in construction trades, engineering or business.
+- Create, adapt, or expand energy efficiency courses and programs at Northern Inland community colleges to meet the projected demand for six of the eight occupations studied.
+See sidebar below. - Consider not-for-credit programs as a way to increase flexibility in offering energy efficiency programs.
+Partner with the Small Business Development Center to assist with outreach efforts. - Work with the Environmental Training Centers to develop model curriculum, aligned with industry standards and certifications that can be shared regionally.
+Utilize survey results on critical skills required by employers as a starting point.

+- Include a basic skills component in the curriculum.
+The ability to communicate with customers, in person and in writing, ranked as one of the most important skills for all eight occupations. - Raise awareness of college and secondary school career counselors about energy efficiency occupations. - Promote energy efficiency courses and programs to unemployed/underemployed returning students who have experience in construction trades, engineering or business.